junxit/us-congress-bills-110/metadata.md

 - 2007-06-25 — Placed on the House Calendar, Calendar No. 80.
 - 2007-06-25 — The House Committee on Rules reported an original measure, H. Rept.
 110-211, by Mr. Hastings (FL).
 - 2007-06-25 — The House Committee on Rules reported an original measure, H. Rept.
 110-211, by Mr. Hastings (FL).
+- 2007-06-26 — Considered as privileged matter. (consideration: CR H7083)
+- 2007-06-26 — DEBATE - The House proceeded with one hour of debate on H. Res.
+514.
+- 2007-06-26 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-06-26 — On agreeing to the resolution Agreed to by voice vote. (text: CR H7083)
+- 2007-06-26 — Passed/agreed to in House: On agreeing to the resolution Agreed to by voice vote.(text: CR H7083)
+- 2007-06-26 — The previous question was ordered without objection. (consideration: CR H7087)